Immersion Heaters – Whitepaper

 Immersion heaters impact the solution or fluid from all sides.
 There is no wasted energy because the heating element is actually submerged in the liquid being heated.
-This allows the heater to operate at nearly 100 percent efficiency.
+This allows the heater to operate more efficiently.

-The heaters’ designs also help to save space on the production floor.
+The heaters’ design also saves space on the production floor.
 Since the element is placed directly into the vessel holding the liquid, no extra space is used.
 This makes room for additional necessary equipment or creates more space for equipment operators to work.

 Types of Immersion Heaters

-When a tank does not have these options, an over-the-side immersion heater is able to do the job.
+When the tank does not have a connection for a bayonet heater, an over-the-side immersion heater is able to do the job.
 These heaters are installed at the top of the tank, rather than the side.
 The heating element then rests along the side or bottom of the tank.

-Regardless of which style the heater is, it is usually stationed near the bottom, but lifted high enough to avoid the sludge and buildup that collects on the tank’s floor.
+Regardless of which style of heater is used, it is usually stationed near the bottom, while being installed high enough to avoid the sludge and buildup that collects on the tank’s floor.

-Immersion heaters can be fabricated out of many different metals and alloys, such as copper, steel, cast iron or titanium.
+Immersion heaters can be fabricated in many different metals and alloys, such as copper, steel, cast iron or titanium.
 Stainless steel is one of the most popular materials used for immersion heaters.
-According to The Stainless Steel Information Center, the material is a cost-effective option when considering the lifespan of the equipment fabricated from it.
+According to The Stainless Steel Information Center, the material is a cost-effective option when considering the lifespan of the equipment.
 Stainless steel is resistant to corrosion and scaling in a multitude of environments.
 This makes it ideal for use with chemicals, acids and alkaline solutions, as well as in extreme hot or cold temperatures.
 It is easy to clean and maintain.
 Manufacturers appreciate this quality, as it is extremely important that all equipment used in the processing of a product is sterile to avoid contamination.